 As the story goes, up until twenty-three-and-a-half years ago, I had been looking for love in all the wrong places.
 Then one snowy winter night in the Midwest, I came to an impasse.

 Standing on a street corner beneath the glow of a streetlamp, stood a tall man in a black coat.
 My head was inside a tied hood under a baseball cap to keep the sleet from stinging my squinting eyes.
 Even so, he recognized me, he said my name.
 I stopped.
 I looked.
 I said his, “Todd?”

 Twenty-two years ago, we drove to the Little Chapel by the Sea, but it didn’t go according to plan.
 The Chapel wasn’t like the one in the photos.
 It was more like a miniature golf replica set on astroturf with a place for the bride and groom to stand in front of the preacher.
 I guess a lot of people wanted to get married by the sea.

 We passed on that, had a good laugh and headed to the courthouse.
 Judge Waldo married us on the boardwalk.
 There was one moment I missed having a traditional wedding with music and just as the thought came, the birds sang.
 When we said our “I Dos” a church bell rang.

-Now, 22 years later, our love has grown like the song we played in the car on the way to a restaurant on the water after our vows, “Truly Madly Deeply.”
+Now, twenty-four years later, our love has grown like the song we played in the car on the way to a restaurant on the water after our vows, “Truly Madly Deeply.”
 As I recall, there had been a fire and it was closed.
 There weren’t a lot of choices on Pawley’s Island that day, so we headed back to our place on the ocean—a work mate’s family cabin, $50 for the week—ate leftover stir fry and opened a bottle of champagne on the beach.